Ssimboss/Image360/README.md

 - Set 360° image as `image: UIImage` of just created instance.
 - Use `inertia: Float` of instance to setup inertia of gestures.
 - You can switch off special orientation subview(compass view) with `isOrientationViewHidden: Bool` flag.
-- `Image360View` is controles with gestures and device motions by default.
-You can switch off this features via `isDeviceMotionControlEnabled` and `isGestureControlEnabled` flags.
+- `Image360View` is controled by `Image360Controller` with gestures and device motions by default.
+You can switch off this features via `isDeviceMotionControlEnabled: Bool` and `isGestureControlEnabled: Bool` flags.

 ### Example